Hansdotter wins Olympic slalom title; Shiffrin finishes 4th

-PYEONGCHANG, South Korea (AP) Frida Hansdotter held off Mikaela Shiffrin and the rest of a tightly bunched field to win the Olympic slalom title Friday at the Pyeongchang Games.

-In second after the first run, the Swedish skier powered through the sun-splashed course on her final run to finish in a combined time of 1 minute, 38.63 seconds.
-First-run leader Wendy Holdener of Switzerland was second and Katharina Gallhuber of Austria earned a surprise bronze.

-Shiffrin wound up fourth.
+The biggest surprise was Shiffrin finishing fourth.
 The American standout won the Olympic slalom title four years ago in Sochi when she was only 18.

-On her final run, Shiffrin didn’t have her usual charge.
-Before her first run, she wasn’t feeling so hot.
+And she’s been dominant this season, winning five of seven World Cup slalom races along with a city event and a parallel slalom.

 Shiffrin, who won the giant slalom the day before, was asked in an NBC interview about throwing up before stepping into the starting gate to start her slalom run.